The Air Canada Component Diversity Committee is an Ad Hoc Committee established under Section 10.2 of the Air Canada Component of CUPE Bylaws.

 The Committee shall be comprised of one (1) Committee Chairperson appointed by the Component President, and one (1) Committee member from each base appointed by the Local President.

-The Mobilization and Engagement Committee shall:
+The Diversity Committee shall:

 - Advocate for the marginalized members in the workplace and manage issues related to discrimination and challenges associated with ethnic or racial bias.

 - Educate the Company and members on the benefits of diversity in the workplace.

 - Advise Air Canada’s leadership on the D&I needs and the progress of diversity initiatives throughout the Company.

 - Ensure that the Employment Equity Act is respected and or surpasses the requirement and review demographic data.